EricWeber33/cmput404_project/README.md

 - Now can edit, repost, and delete posts.
 - Can now send and recieve remote likes
 - Some parts of django view based frontend are now asynchronous, making the explore posts page much faster
+- Link added to go view your own followers on the homepage
 ## License
 [License Details](/LICENSE)